Section 8 of the Transfer of Property Act

 Gender Restrictions in Absolute Estate

-1) There have always been some restrictions in the transfer of property according to the Section 8 of the Transfer of Property Act to women and some ambiguity regarding inheritance and absolute enjoyment of property.
-The Supreme Court in a judgement stated that “A transfer conveys the full estate of the transferor when no restriction is expressed by the deed”.
+1) There have always been some restrictions on the transfer of property according to Section 8 of the Transfer of Property Act for women, as well as some ambiguity regarding inheritance and absolute enjoyment of property.
+The Supreme Court, in a judgement, stated that “A transfer conveys the full estate of the transferor when no restriction is expressed by the deed”.
 In the case of females, it was a unanimous assumption and obscurity that the Hindu law requires a gift to a female to be understood solely as a restricted and limited gift.

-2) The points that were put forth by the Proposition in Mahomed Shumsool’s case were interpreted by Indian High Courts to mean that a gift of immovable property to a woman could not be deemed to confer upon her an absolute estate of inheritance, which she could alienate for her own enjoyment, unless the deed expressly grants her the power of alienation.
+2) The points made by the Proposition in Mahomed Shumsool’s case were interpreted by Indian High Courts to mean that a gift of immovable property to a woman could not be deemed to confer upon her an absolute estate of inheritance, which she could alienate for her own enjoyment unless the deed expressly grants her the power of alienation.

 3) It has recently been examined in some High Courts that, according to the law as in Section 8 of the Transfer of Property Act it is now understood, there is no presumption one way or the other, and there is no difference between the case of a male and the case of a female; it has been clearly stated that “The fact that the transferee is a woman does not make the gift any the less absolute where the words would be sufficient to convey an absolute estate to a male.”

-4) As we discussed above, this is the basic concept of law acknowledged and contained in Section 8 of the Transfer of Property Act, and there is no reason for diverging from this principle unless it is demonstrated that under Hindu Law or any specific provision, a gift to a female indicates a limited gift or bears with it the limitations.
+4) As we discussed above, this is the basic concept of law acknowledged and contained in Section 8 of the Transfer of Property Act.
+There is no reason for diverging from this principle unless it is demonstrated that under Hindu Law or any specific provision, a gift to a female indicates a limited gift or bears limitations with it.

 Get Professional Property Consultation Today And Understand Section 8 Of The Transfer Of Property Act!